yigitm/blogger/README.md

 # Blogger

 > A Blog app to implement/interact with core features of Rails.
-For learning purpose scaffold commmand is not use.
+For learning purpose scaffold command is not use.
 Setting model migrations/associations/queries & controller actions & view creations & nested routes & adding model unit test & fixing 'n+1' problem with bullet gem; were the some of the major subjects that practiced.

 ![App Gif](./app/assets/images/app.gif)